porosh09/circle-slider/README.md

 - [Settings](http://no81no.github.io/circle-slider/html/settings.html)

 ### Common Features
-- jQuery Circle Slider
-- Also known as Round Slider, Circular Slider or Radial Slider
+- *jQuery Circle Slider* also known as Round Slider, Circular Slider or Radial Slider
 - Supports the quarter, half and any other partial shapes
 - Supports ellipse shapes
 - Contains range slider types